yottaawesome/intro-to-dx11-revisited/README.md

 ## Status

-The effort is ongoing.
+The effort is largely complete, but some cleanup remains.
 The following projects are functional.

 * [01 - Vector Algebra: XMVECTOR](./src/01/XMVECTOR)
 * [02 - Matrix Algebra: XMMATRIX](./src/02/XMMATRIX)